 You helped elevate DVC’s barristers’ profiles via a series of thought leadership campaigns and promotion through major legal directories and platforms.
 What are some examples of this success?

-In less than 3 years, we’ve been able to demonstrate that PD can act as a lever of change in Chambers.
+In last 3 years, we’ve been able to demonstrate that PD can act as a lever of change in Chambers.
 One of the ways we have done this is by appearing in the Financial Times APAC Innovation shortlist in 2019.
-DVC’s PD department was shortlisted for Innovation in the Business of Law: New Business & Service Delivery Models from over 500 submissions across Asia and Australia.
+DVC’s PD department was shortlisted for Innovation in the Business of Law: New Business & Service Delivery Models.
+It is selected from over 500 submissions across Asia and Australia.

 In December 2019, DVC monopolized the Up & Coming sector of the Chambers & Partners Directory Rankings for 2019-2020.
-This meant that DVC had the highest number of barristers appearing at the most junior end, compared to the other Chambers in HK.
-This is a testament to the high level of advocacy, ambition and maturity that can be found at the junior end of DVC.
+This meant that DVC had the highest number of barristers appearing at the most junior end.
+In comparison to the other Chambers in HK.
+This is a testament to the high level of advocacy, ambition, and maturity that one can find at the junior end of DVC.
 Directories are especially important for barristers given that they act as a credible source of referral for solicitors/in-house counsel when deciding whom to instruct, vital when bearing in mind that barristers can’t promote in the same way as solicitors.

 The PD department also launched an external think-tank to generate new ideas, piloted CSR drives and enabled our female members to join mentorship programmes as mentors for young women aspiring to be lawyers.
 These have been effective from a Diversity and Inclusion standpoint.